The Arctic vs Antarctic: Top 6 Differences

 Published on: March 27th, 2024

-The polar regions are among the most remote and spectacular places on earth.
+The polar regions are among the most spectacular places on earth, ideal for remote travel.
 Both the Arctic and Antarctica offer once-in-a-lifetime experiences for adventurous travellers – but how are they different?
 There are plenty of distinctions between these two destinations, which are quite literally polar opposites.

 The Arctic and Antarctica are located on opposite sides of the planet.
 The Arctic contains the North Pole, while Antarctica contains the South Pole.
 What’s more, the Arctic is centred around the Arctic Ocean, which is surrounded by land, whereas Antarctica itself is an ice-covered continent that’s surrounded by the Southern Ocean.